Irish flight bringing PPE from China arrives in Dublin

 Sources say Defence Forces trucks will be used to distribute the consignment, starting on Sunday evening.

-The HSE in its statement said it was seeking to manage prudently current PPE supplies “in light of the global shortage of this essential equipment at a time of unprecedented demand”.
+The HSE in a statement on Saturday said it was seeking to manage prudently current PPE supplies “in light of the global shortage of this essential equipment at a time of unprecedented demand”.

 Since February 1st, about €30 million had been invested in PPE stock, “which are now beginning to run low”.